abi/aero/README.md

 Copy the URL and fill in the EXECUTOR_URL in .env

-In another tab, run `python cli.py ./test.png 'convert to a video`
+In another tab, run `python cli.py ./test/test.png 'convert to a video'`

 Your output will be printed if it's text or download and stored in a output directory in your current working directory otherwise.